Toniq-Labs/extendable-token/README.md

 ### NotifyService
 ```
+type NotifyCallback = shared (TokenIdentifier, User, Balance, Memo) -> async ?Balance;
-type NotifyService = actor { tokenTransferNotification : shared (TokenIdentifier, User, Balance, ?Memo) -> async ?Balance)};
+type NotifyService = actor { tokenTransferNotification : NotifyCallback) -> async ?Balance)};
 //e.g. (tokenId, from, amount, memo)
 ```
 This is the public call that a canister must contain to receive a transfer notification.
+The amount returned is the balance actually accepted.

 ### Common Error
 ```